Last updated on May 18, 2022

-I mentioned it earlier, but it’s okay to cycle your Shark Typhoon early on.
+It’s okay to cycle your Shark Typhoon early on.
 It’s a fine card, don’t get me wrong, but there are four copies in the mainboard.
 You should be able to draw another once you reach the 6- to 8-mana territory.
 Cycle it wisely so you can even block something with a flying shark.

 There are a bunch of cards I would personally include in a deck like this.
 One of these is Settle the Wreckage, a mighty card that can count as a board wipe in some situations.

 I’m a big fan of Narset, Parter of Veils in general, so I’d even consider running four copies instead of two.
 The cantrip and passive anti-draw are very good.
 This effect will likely only get better with all the Sultai decks floating around.